lee-jiyoung/lee-jiyoung.github.io/_pages/about.md

 About Me
 =====
 I am a research scientist at <a href="https://naver-career.gitbook.io/en/teams/clova-cic">NAVER AI Lab</a>, South Korea.
-I am broadly interested in computer vision & machine learning.
+I am broadly interested in multimodal learning & computer vision.
-Mostly, I like human-centric research that interacts human and machine in general.
-I am particularly interested in machine perception understanding, multi-modal learning, meta-learning, causal reasoning, but not limited to.
+Mostly, I like human-centric research that interacts with humans and machines in general.
+I am particularly interested in video understanding, vision-language model, generative modeling, but not limited to.
 For more check out my <a href="files/JiyoungLee_CV.pdf">CV</a>.

 I received PhD from <a href="https://ee.yonsei.ac.kr/ee_en">Yonsei University</a>, advised by <a href="https://diml.yonsei.ac.kr/professor/">Prof.Kwanghoon Sohn</a>.